Frequently Asked Questions: Smog Check Program

 What is the Smog Check Program?

-The Smog Check Program is a vehicle inspection and maintenance program administered by the Bureau of Automotive Repair (BAR).
-The program is designed to improve air quality by identifying vehicles with excess emissions so they can be properly repaired or retired.
+The Smog Check Program is a vehicle inspection and maintenance program designed to improve the air we breathe.
+The program identifies vehicles with excess emissions so they can be properly repaired or retired.
 Since its implementation in 1984, the program has greatly reduced air pollution created by millions of vehicles in California.

 What is a Smog Check?